 Funding and financial support

-All full time further education students may apply online for financial support from the Residential and Discretionary Support Fund (including Free College Meals) for help towards the cost of attending College, this could include:
+All full time further education students who are EEA Citizens and have been resident in England for 3 years may apply online for financial support from the Residential and Discretionary Learner Support Fund (including Free College Meals) for help towards the cost of attending College.

 - Transport now including help towards the cost of travel to your work placement (new for 2017/18)